sewert/slim-person-page/README.md

 This is not intended to be feature complete or production ready.

 In this basic app, the pid and sessionId will be passed in as query params.
-URLs are hard coded to integration so you'll need to generate your own integration sessionid and find a valid PID. http://localhost:8080/?pid={pid}&sessionId={sessionId}
+URLs are hard coded to beta so you'll need to generate your own beta sessionid and find a valid PID. http://localhost:8080/?pid={pid}&sessionId={sessionId}